 I love my job and I love having a hand in stopping the bad guys, but I took the scenic route to get here.

 It wasn’t until five years after I graduated that I found my way to cybersecurity, however.
-To become a better software engineer, I enrolled in a security certification program and met a wonderful mentor who was working on a security engineering team at the time.
+To become a better software engineer, I enrolled in a security certification programme.
+I met a wonderful mentor who was working on a security engineering team at the time.
 He encouraged me to apply for an open position on his team and helped kick-start my career in cybersecurity.

 All too often, the best things in life happen serendipitously, like my career in cybersecurity.
 Despite our interests in high school or even university, most people don’t land their dream job immediately after they graduate; some may not even realize their dream jobs exist!
 In an informal Instagram poll of approximately 500 participants, 52% responded that they transitioned into cybersecurity either from another area of tech or an entirely unrelated industry.